Curtastrophic/react-cleanstarter/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react

+!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+I HAVE MODIFIED 'CRA' FROM IT'S ORIGINAL STATE TO PROVIDE SOMETHING MORE STERILE.
+ALL MINOR/REDUNDANT ADJUSTMENTS YOU WOULD TYPICALLY MAKE AFTER RUNNING CREATE-REACT-APP.
+!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 ## Available Scripts

 In the project directory, you can run: